angelaruiz0115/BeNice/README.md

 # BeNice
 A Python program that detects when a Reddit user is being rude.

 Uses spacy NLU API to detect when someone is being rude.
-Outputs a list of comments that are deemed to be "rude."
+Outputs a list of comments that are deemed to be "rude" along with number of rude comments.

 ## Usage
 ```
-python be_nice.py -u <reddit username> -n <number of comments to return>
+python be_nice.py -u <reddit username>
 ```